Dorothy Evans: Pacifist and equality campaigner

 Evans also became active with an earlier breakaway from the WSPU, the Women's Freedom League, in 1917 helping form a branch in Newcastle upon Tyne with Ada Broughton and Emily Davison.
 The League had Formed in 1907 in protest against both the Pankhursts' lack of democratic accountability and the militant actions that they (and Evans) had sanctioned.
 But League commitment to non-violence extended to opposition to the war and a commitment to the Women's Peace Council.

 After the war Evans continued as an organiser for the WFL and from 1923 also organised for the Women's International League for Peace and Freedom.
 Later she became a leading member (for many years chairperson) of the Six Point Group which demanded legislative redress with regard to child abuse, widowed and unmarried mothers, equal parental rights, and equal pay and opportunity in schools and the civil service, and she joined the similarly programmed National Union of Societies for Equal Citizenship.

 During World War II, she served as the secretary of the Women's International League.
 Her principal concern, however, continued to be employment equality.
 She was involved in the Equal Compensation Campaign from 1941 to 1943 and became a member of the Equal Pay Campaign Committee in 1944, to ensure equal pay in the Civil Service.
 She was also active in the Women for Westminster group campaigning to increase the number of women MPs, and the drafted the Equal Citizenship (Blanket) Bill of 1944.

 Personal life

 Evans died after a two-day illness in Glasgow where she was to speak at a meeting.
 She was 55.

 Evans had maintained simultaneous long-term relationships with Sybil Morrison and Emil Davies, a married Labour Party London County councillor.
 Evans refused wedlock, and according to her friend Monica Whately saved for three years in preparation for the baby fathered by Davies in 1921.
 At the time of her death in August 1944 her daughter Lyndal (named after the heroine in Olive Schreiner's Story of an African Farm) was a member of the executive committee of the Six Point Group.
+The historian, Brian Harrison, interviewed Lyndal in March 1975, as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
+Sybil Morrison was also present at the interview.
+Lyndal talks about her mother's upbringing and character, how her parents met, her work and the damage done to her by force feeding.